 If you’re looking for spectacular views and some fun hikes, check this one out!
 Copper Falls has an intriguing history and a gorgeous landscape.
 Visit the waterfalls and have a fun day at the park!

 Right off the tip of the Door Peninsula, Rock Island State Park is a great place to go with your dog.
 It’s accessible by ferry and you can explore the island’s wonders, like the old stone buildings.

 Go visit Cave Point County Park and have the time of your life!
 The scenery is one of a kind.
 There are underwater caves, cliffs, and hiking trails you can walk with your dog.

+So there you have it, 21 dog-friendly hiking trails in Wisconsin.
 I hope you found some places you’d like to visit.
 I’ve been to a few of these myself, and they’re truly amazing.
 Now’s the time to make new memories with your dog.
-What better place to do that than on dog-friendly hiking trails?
+What better place to do that than on dog-friendly hiking trails in Wisconsin?

 If’ you found this information helpful, check out my article on how to Hike Safely with Your Dog.